Dym077/Incarnatesound/README.md

 - As a returning user You can also follow the links in the footer to look for updates, listen to new music and find useful tips to boost Your own creativity.
 ### Frequent user
 - A frequent user will be confident in finding all resources and navigating the page, as well as being aware of any updates or changes.
-- As a frequent user, You can engage in dialogue with the studio, sharing Your own successes and experiences.
+- As a frequent user, You can engage in dialogue with the studio, receiving personal mentoring and sharing Your own successes and experiences.
 - A frequent user can sign up for a weekly newsletter with exclusive tips and tricks in recording music and sounds, as well as recommendations to other sources of information.

 ## Design

-- The design of the website has the goal to inspire the user to be creative with their craft.
-The visitor should feel that the clean look and clear messages on the site are inviting and friendly, as well as professional.
+- The design of the website has the goal to ensure the user that You have arrived to a professional site.
+The visitor should feel that the clean look and clear messages on the site are inviting and friendly, as well as being serious.
 As a working or aspiring musician, the user should feel that one is welcomed into an environment that lets You create freely and comfortably.

 ### Choice of colours